 However, if you receive a personal injury settlement, the health insurance company may place a lien on your case, demanding that they be reimbursed from the settlement proceeds.
-This is called a “medical lien.”
+This may be referred to as a “medical lien.”

 North Carolina Medical and Hospital Lien Laws

-Under North Carolina law, doctors, nurses, hospitals, or health insurance carriers can claim a medical lien.
-If you are in a car accident and receive treatment from the hospital, your insurance company can place a lien on your case, demanding that they be repaid out of any settlement you may receive.
+Under North Carolina law, medical providers may be able to claim a lien against any third party recovery.
+If you are in a car accident and receive treatment from the hospital, your insurance company may place a lien or claim a right of reimbursement against your case, demanding that they be repaid out of any settlement you may receive.

-To place a lien, the health insurance provider must give a written notice stating the amount of debt that needs to be paid out of your settlement.
-When you receive your settlement, your personal injury attorney is then required to pay the medical liens off.
+To place a lien, the health insurance provider must give written notice stating the amount of debt that needs to be paid out of your settlement.
+When you receive your settlement, your personal injury attorney is then required to pay the medical liens off if they are valid.
 However, if medical providers or health insurance companies fail to follow the correct legal procedures to perfect their lien interest, you may not need to pay them at all.

 How is a Lien Perfected?

-Your medical services provider must comply with your attorney’s request for medical records and medical bills to preserve their lien interest.
+Your medical services provider must comply with your attorney’s request for medical records and medical bills at no cost to preserve their lien interest.
 If they fail to comply with these requests, they may lose their lien interest in your settlement or judgment, and you will not have to pay them.

 How Much Do I Have to Pay on Medical Liens?

-Under North Carolina law, plaintiffs in a personal injury case should pay no more than 50% of their settlement or verdict after the attorney’s fee is deducted.
+Under North Carolina law, plaintiffs in a personal injury case should pay no more than 50% of their settlement or verdict after the attorney’s fee is deducted under North Carolina General Statute §44-49 and §44-50.
 However, it is important to know that a medical lien is separate from your financial obligation to the insurance company, government agency (such as Medicare or Medicaid), or medical provider.